Word Readability Statistics and Alternatives

 • Total sentences

-1. You didn’t enable the Show readability statistics checkbox in the Proofing panel.
+1. You didn’t enable the Show readability statistics checkbox in the Word Options Proofing panel.
+Surprisingly, in my recent testing, I can get the stats to show even when I uncheck the option.

 Check grammar checkbox needs to be enabled.